Lance Alworth: Dallas Cowboys

 On May 19, 1971, Alworth was traded to the Dallas Cowboys, for his final two seasons.
 In exchange, the Chargers received Tony Liscio, Pettis Norman, and Ron East.

 In Super Bowl VI following the 1971 season, he scored the game's first touchdown, which was a 7-yard touchdown pass from Roger Staubach in the Cowboys' 24–3 victory over the Miami Dolphins.
 Alworth would later call the two receptions he made in Super Bowl VI (one that converted a third and long and the other for the touchdown) the two most important catches of his career.

+Alworth was frustrated with the run-first offense employed by the Cowboys; head coach Tom Landry used him primarily as a blocker.
+Alworth later commented, "The two years I spent in Dallas completely destroyed my enthusiasm."
+Though Landry expressed an interest in having him back for a third season, Alworth announced his retirement on July 2, 1973.